Your SAT School Day Score Explained

 There are 2 options for accessing your scores:

-1. Ask your school counselor for your SAT School Day score report.
+- Ask your school counselor for a PDF copy of your score report.

-As always, students age 13 and older may use a personal College Board student account to view additional insights online.
+As always, students age 13 and older you may also use a personal College Board student account to view additional insights online.

 Score Summary